kunalj101/python_intro_hackathon/chapter3.md

 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

 # Test for evaluating histogram
+test_function("train.LoanAmount.hist", not_called_msg = "Did you call the right function to plot histogram?")

 # Test for evaluating box plot
+test_function("train.LoanAmount.hist", not_called_msg = "Did you call the right function for boxplot?")

 success_msg("Great work!")
 ```